 Page Captive: A Memoir That Lives Beyond Us

-Writing for the present moment means creating something that has the potential to inspire, comfort, or challenge others.
-But can my memoir truly connect with other beings, or has it become overly technical and self-conscious, losing its authenticity in the pursuit of perfection?
+Writing the memoir is creating something that has the potential to inspire, comfort, or challenge others.
+The memoir can end up truly connecting with other beings, or become overly self-conscious.
+In the pursuit of perfection, it can lose its authenticity.